top of page

 • Tavaborole 5% daily

-4. Adjunctive measures
+4. Adjunctive Measures

-• Nail debridement
+• Nail debridement to improve drug penetration

-• Treat tinea pedis/manuum
+• Treat concomitant tinea pedis/manuum

-• Keep nails dry, avoid occlusion
+• Keep nails dry

 3. High-Yield Table: Nail Psoriasis vs Onychomycosis